 - Number of failed requests (requests returning 4xx or 5xx errors in case of HTTP)

 - Number of authentication failures

-For example, if you have 1000 devices in the field, and you see 50000 active connections and a large percentage of failed requests, it may indicate that your server is under a Distributed Denial of Service (DDoS) attack.
-If you see 1000 active connections and 500 idle connections, it may indicate that your devices are not terminating past connections when initiating new ones.
-To address the issue, you may need to upgrade IoT device firmware.
-If you see a larger IOPS number than expected, perhaps there are redundant requests that you can eliminate or optimize.
+For example, if there are 1000 devices in the field, and there are 50000 active connections and a large percentage of failed requests, it may indicate the server is under a Distributed Denial of Service (DDoS) attack.
+If there are 1000 active connections and 500 idle connections, it may indicate that devices are not terminating past connections when initiating new ones.
+To address the issue, IoT device firmware may need an update.
+If there are larger IOPS numbers than expected, perhaps there are redundant requests to eliminate or optimize.

-If, as the number of devices increases, your CPU utilization and memory utilization start crossing comfortable levels, it may suggeststhat it is time to either shift to higher capacity resources (vertical scaling) or increase the number of resources with the same capacity (horizontal scaling).
+If, as the number of devices increases, CPU and memory utilization starts crossing comfortable levels, it may suggest that it is time to either shift to higher capacity resources (vertical scaling) or increase the number of resources with the same capacity (horizontal scaling).